UOR-Framework/DPL/spec.md

 ## Built-in Types

+[Atomic Signature](./core/built-in/atomic_signature.json): An Atomic Signature is a type that represents a cryptographic signatureS.

 [UOR Class](./class.md): A UOR Class is a type that represents a data structure and methods that can be used to manipulate that data structure.

 [OCI Descriptor](./descriptor.md): An OCI Descriptor is a type that represents a pointer to data.